AliRwxza/algorithm-visualizer/README.md

 # Sorting Visualizer

-A React-based web application to visualize sorting algorithms like Bubble Sort and Merge Sort.
+A React-based web application to visualize sorting algorithms like Bubble Sort, Merge Sort, and Quick Sort.